-1. What specific skill, ability or disposition do I want to learn, develop or come to embody through participation in the practices of this site?
+1. What specific skill, ability or disposition do I want to learn, develop or come to embody through participation in the practices of this site if I am to accomplish my goal?

-Example: I want to develop confidence and ease in spontaneous conversations.
+Example: I will develop confidence and ease in spontaneous conversations.